RodinJS/socketService/README.md

 ## API

 For each new connection you must send a request to the service.
-With body you need to provide: info, appId and appSecret.
+With the request body you need to provide: info, appId and appSecret.

 | field         | R/O           | Type     | Description |